NEUBIAS/training-resources/courses/2023_skimage_napari_beginners.md

 Spent more time on motivating why one learns something.

 - Each module contains a "Motivation" section.
 Make sure to go through this and ask for questions!
-- For image analysis, consider starting by giving an overview by means of a workflow [such as this one](https://neubias.github.io/training-resources/workflow_segment_2d_nuclei_measure_shape/index.html); explain the biological context.
+- For Image Analysis, consider starting by giving an overview by means of a workflow [such as this one](https://neubias.github.io/training-resources/workflow_segment_2d_nuclei_measure_shape/index.html); explain the biological context, and then teach the individual steps, the complete workflow could be homework.
+- Maybe we also have such an idea for the Image Inspection teaching?
+A biologically motivated workflow that would require a sequence of image inspection skills to ve executed?!
+Maybe starting from some raw data and creating a visualisation to quantitatively compare some images, along with a folder of TIFF images with proper metadata and file and folder names?

 ## Content